PHP: Check if a string contains a substring

 }

-• Returns the 0‑based index of the first occurrence if found, or false if not.
+• Returns the zero-based index of the match or false if not found.

 if (preg_match('/example/', $string)) {